 AP Board Class 9 Maths Chapter 11, which covers the topic of areas has been designed to help students learn how to calculate the areas of triangles, squares, rectangles and quadrilaterals by using some formulae.
 In this unit, they will also explore the basis of these formulae and discuss how are they derived.
+AP Board Class 9 Maths Chapter 11 Areas explain the concepts using simple language and easy sample exercises.
+Students can refer these and prepare for the exams.

 What is Area?